Table of Contents

 Most earthly connections come to an end with death; however, debt does not.
 If you owe money and don’t pay it while you’re living, it continues to accumulate and needs to get paid even once someone passes away.

-When you pass away, the burden of repaying the loan falls to another party.
+When you pass away from murder, wrongful death, or natural causes, the burden of repaying the loan falls to another party.
 Generally, the will of a deceased individual gets examined to determine how the debt should get resolved.

 If you die without a will, your estate – which includes all of your assets and property – gets used to pay debts.
 A family member may be in charge of the debt settlement in several circumstances, but others who are not connected to you may also get involved.
 If you owe money, it is a good idea to know how gets paid off when you’re gone.